Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 <br>

 We let King to be the all actors management and Paladins to be the management and "Distributer" (Paladin also is but it's a little bit different with Kafka, let us talk about it later).
 Some soldiers which be build up by Paladins is the "Kafka Role".
 "Pre-Data Soldiers" is Kafka Producer and "Search Soldier" is Kafka Consumer. <br>
 First, "Search Soldier" will keep consuming the message even it has nothing in topic.
-If it get something, send it to "Crawl Soldier" as AKKA actor message immediately.
-For "Pre-Data Soldier" part, it start to receive task content (Pre-Data) and produce it to target topic which be sniffed by "Search Soldier" until finish the data. <br>
+If it gets something, "Search Soldier" sends it to "Crawl Soldier" as AKKA actor message immediately.
+For "Pre-Data Soldier" part, it starts to receive task content (Pre-Data) and produces it to target topic which be sniffed by "Search Soldier" until finishes the data. <br>

 #### Addition of "Distributer"
 In Kafka "Distributer" point, it for Kafka consumers.
 But in AKKA actor role Paladin "Distributer", it for distribute data to multiple AKKA actor role Soldier (Pre-Data Paladin) or build up multiple AKKA actors to do something (All Paladin except Data-Saver Paladin).
 The distribute objects between them are different.